 That wraps up the overview of travel coverages offered by the Freedom Unlimited card.
 Now, let’s see how it stacks up with other options!

-The Freedom Unlimited card generally outperforms both of these options because of its substantial trip interruption and cancellation insurance.
+The Freedom Unlimited card generally outperforms because of its substantial trip interruption and cancellation insurance.

 Trip interruption and trip cancellation insurance are benefits that aren’t offered on most annual fee credit cards — so the fact that Chase offers it on a card with no annual fee is impressive.